blade-lang/blade-docs/quick-learn.markdown

 ## String interpolation
 ---

-Blade strings allow you to evaluate expressions within the string using the interpolation syntax `${expression...}`.
+Blade strings allow you to evaluate expressions within strings using the interpolation syntax `${expression...}`.

 > **_@note_:** Blade strings always support interpolation and can span multiple lines whether wrapped in `''` or `""`